-- The trust is established and managed by a nonprofit association; - A separate account is maintained by the nonprofit organization for each beneficiary of the trust, but the trust assets may be pooled for investment and management purposes; - The accounts in the trust are created solely for the benefit of individuals who are disabled, by the disabled individual, a parent, grandparent, or legal guardian of such individuals, or by a court; and - To the extent amounts remaining in the beneficiary's account upon the death of the beneficiary are not retained by the trust for charitable purposes, the trust pays to the state from such remaining amounts in the account in an amount equal to the total amount of medical assistance paid on behalf of the beneficiary under the state plan. - Beneficiary must be under age 65 (via rule of OKDHS, but this "rule" is not contained in the federal statute).
+• The trust is established and managed by a nonprofit association;

+- A separate account is maintained by the nonprofit organization for each beneficiary of the trust, but the trust assets may be pooled for investment and management purposes; - The accounts in the trust are created solely for the benefit of individuals who are disabled, by the disabled individual, a parent, grandparent, or legal guardian of such individuals, or by a court; and - To the extent amounts remaining in the beneficiary's account upon the death of the beneficiary are not retained by the trust for charitable purposes, the trust pays to the state from such remaining amounts in the account in an amount equal to the total amount of medical assistance paid on behalf of the beneficiary under the state plan.
+The State of Oklahoma only allows the pooled trust to retain 30% of the balance and the remainder is paid to the State(s) up to the amount corresponding or equal to the amount expended by the State for Medicaid benefits provided to the disabled person.
+OAC 317:35-4-41.6 - The beneficiary must be under age 65 (via rule of OKDHS, but this "rule" is not contained in the federal statute).
+Pooled trust companies authorized in Oklahoma are ARCare Trust, Midwest Special Needs Trust and Secured Futures.